Shaikh-Faizan0/QR-code-Scan-Generator-/README.md

 # QR-code-Scan-Generator.-
-This is the Python program . it can Scan and Generator the QR code.
+This is the Python program .
+It can Scan and Generator the QR code.